-If I’ve not been outside much due to lockdown, will this affect the amount of vitamin D I’m getting?
+Will not being outside much affect the amount of vitamin D I get?

 Our main source of vitamin D is sunlight, so if you’re not getting outside much you might not be getting enough.
 Vitamin D is important because we need it for healthy bones and muscles.